tcuwp/avocado/docs/USAGE.md

 # Overview

-The 🥑 gem is a [Rails Engine] composed of a mixture of Ruby modules that you include into your own application classes within your Rails application and Ruby classes which will run directly from the 🥑 gem itself.
-The classes are intended to provide good defaults for basic scenarios, and can be subclassed and overridden for special cases beyond the basics.
+The 🥑 gem is a [Rails Engine] composed of a mixture of Ruby modules that get included into application classes and Ruby classes which will run directly from the 🥑 gem itself.
+The classes are intended to provide good defaults for basic scenarios, and can be subclassed and overridden for special cases.

 ## Requirements

-You must be running Rails 7.1 or newer within your application.
+Apps must be running Rails 7.1 or newer.
 The 🥑 gem uses features like `authenticate_by`, `has_secure_password`, `generates_token_for`, and `normalizes` which don't exist in earlier versions.

-You should have a database schema with columns that match the `users`, `sessions`, and `events` tables from the [demo app schema].
-It's ok to have more columns in each table, but you need at least what is shown there.
+The database schema must have columns that match the `users`, `sessions`, and `events` tables from the [demo app schema].
+More columns in each table are acceptable; the demo is just a minimum.
 Slight variations (using `uuid` instead of `bigint` for example) are harmless, but large departures will break the integration.

-Your application must also have:
+The application must also have:

 - An `ApplicationController` base controller class
 - An `ApplicationMailer` base mailer class